 Most folks with type two diabetes are either overweight or obese and struggle with healthy weight management.
-And one way of managing diabetes is losing weight, which means losing bad cholesterol that builds at the walls of coronary arteries thus decreasing blood flow to the heart.
+One way of managing diabetes is losing weight, which means losing bad cholesterol that builds at the walls of coronary arteries thus decreasing blood flow to the heart.

 Diabetes patients are advised to eat a balanced diet as guided by their doctors or nutritionists.
-Coupled with aerobic exercises such as walking, patients can lose wight which increases insulin sensitivity and removes bad cholesterol from the body thus maintain healthy blood flow to the heart.
+Coupled with aerobic exercises such as walking, patients can lose weight which increases insulin sensitivity and removes bad cholesterol from the body thus maintaining healthy blood flow to the heart.

 4. Improved mood and stress relief.

-People with diabetes are at great risk of becoming depressed than normal people.
+People with diabetes are at greater risk of becoming depressed than normal people.
 Managing type 2 diabetes is challenging and can be stressful at times.
-Walking can be the greatest exercise for caring your emotional health.
-It releases endorphins, the feel-good hormones that can lift your mood and relieve you stress.
+Walking can be the greatest exercise for improving your emotional health.
+It releases endorphins, the feel-good hormones that can lift your mood and relieve your stress.

 5. Fewer complications